-- 5.1.6 Appendix 1 also shows that requests for export certificates was lower than anticipated based on previous years data, this is something that as a service we cannot influence and is determined by what manufactures are exporting where.
-The predicted income has been adjusted accordingly. - 5.1.7 Requests for rescores continue to be higher than anticipated in Quarter 4, over the year 31 rescore requests were received when only 20 were predicted.
-This shows how businesses are keen to ensure they receive the highest possible rating of 5 by request a rescoring inspection and providing details of how they have addressed any matters outstanding at their programmed inspection. - 5.1.8 Officers have continued to take part in UK Health Security Agency's sampling study, topics were 'Ready to Eat (RTE) Salad and salad components from Retail and Catering' and 'Cooked Ready to Eat (RTE) Sliced or Cut Meat from retail and catering premises'.
-Where samples were unsatisfactory notification was provided to the Food Standards Agency and additional visits have been undertaken to provide advice and guidance to businesses and further samples carried out to check for improvement to the required standard. - 5.1.9 The level of activity with regard to infectious disease control has increased slightly due the UK Health Security Agency re starting notifications of certain confirmed food and waterborne gastrointestinal pathogens and requests for Environmental Health to contact the case to undertake a questionnaire relating to possible exposures.
+- undertake in person.
+It is anticipated that this work will be completed in 2025-26. - 5.1.6 Appendix 1 also shows that requests for export certificates remains slightly lower than anticipated based on previous years data, this is something that as a service we cannot influence and is determined by what manufactures are exporting where.
+It is noted that income from this activity will reduce accordingly. - 5.1.7 Requests for rescores continue to be slightly higher than anticipated in Quarter 4 showing businesses are striving to get the highest food hygiene rating of 5.
+When a business scores lower than 5 they can request a rescoring inspection by paying a fee and providing details of how they have addressed any matters outstanding at their programmed inspection, this can be requested more than once. - 5.1.8 There was no food sampling this quarter as UK Health Security Agency's sampling study focussed on hygiene in premises used for tattooing. - 5.1.9 The level of activity with regard to infectious disease control has been as anticipated now notifications of certain confirmed food and waterborne gastrointestinal pathogens from the UK Health Security Agency have restarted.